Your email address is an important part of your online marketing efforts.

 For instance, let’s say a client requests a copy of their session notes.
 You could send that via normal email, but then you run the risk of someone else opening the email and reading the notes.
 This isn’t likely to happen, but if it did happen it could be catastrophic (imagine a client’s spouse learning about an affair or an addiction through your session notes.)

-The downside is that Hushmail is $10 per user per month, and it doesn’t include all of the nifty extras of Google Apps like Google Calendar.
-For most people, Google Apps is probably the better choice.
-But if you work in a more sensitive area of therapy (such as addiction treatment), or if you just want the highest level of security, then Hushmail may be a wise investment.
+The downside is that Hushmail is $10 per user per month, and it doesn’t include all of the nifty extras of Google Apps like Google Calendar or Google Drive.
+In addition, Hushmail is not nearly as user-friendly for your client.
+They have to log in each time they want to read your emails.
+And if they forget their password, any emails you sent them will be deleted and you’ll have to send them again.
+For that reason, I’d probably suggest that most therapists stick with Google Apps.
+But if you work in a more sensitive area of therapy (such as addiction treatment or mandated therapy for criminal offenders), then Hushmail may be a wise investment.

 You can sign up for Hushmail here.
 If you have questions, their website has a phone number where you can speak to a sales rep directly.